sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 _Photo from [https://sites.google.com/site/csstricksandtips](https://sites.google.com/site/csstricksandtips/home/css-progression)_

 In CSS, inheritance refers to the mechanism by which certain CSS property values are passed from a parent element to its children.
-This allows for a more efficient and organized way to apply styles to elements in a HTML document.
+This allows for a more efficient and organized way to apply styles to elements in an HTML document.

 For example, if you set the font-size property on a body element, all its child elements will also inherit that font-size property value.
-If you then set the font-size property on a child element, it will override the inherited value and apply its own unique font-size value.
+If you then set the font-size property on a child element, it will override the inherited value and apply its unique font-size value.

 It's important to note that not all CSS properties are inherited.
 For example, the padding and margin properties are not inherited.